What are the white moon and red moon cycles, and what do they symbolize for you?

 There isn’t much information on it out there, and it can be a little disorientating, continually shifting this way.
 But if you’re open to working with what comes up for you, you’ll experience new insights into your own sacred cycle as well as the moon cycle and the subtleties of the different combinations we can experience.

 Being able to experience the gifts and wisdom of both cycles so regularly can be beautiful—if you choose to lean into it.

 It’s absolutely nothing to worry about.
 Embrace your natural rhythms.
 Immerse yourself in the magic of the moon.
 Open yourself to the wisdom that awaits you.

 No!
 There is no better or worse when it comes to your sacred cycle.
 There is simply one or the other.

 There’s a common misconception that a red moon cycle is inferior because it doesn’t align with the natural phases of the moon.
 But I promise it’s not.

 There’s also the worry that your energy will be higher and lower at the wrong time of your cycle.
 More expansive at the new moon—traditionally a time to journey inward and rest.
 And more internal at full moon – a time to expand, flourish and celebrate.

 But this isn’t a problem.

 It’s how you choose to work with your energy and the energy of the moon that matters.

-When my energy is low during the light of full moon, I draw my attention to illuminating and expanding internally.
-And when my energy is high during the darkness of new moon, I channel that into shedding whatever needs to go, resetting, and creating new, supportive intentions for this cycle.
+When my energy is low during the light of the full moon, I draw my attention to illuminating and expanding internally.
+And when my energy is high during the darkness of the new moon, I channel that into shedding whatever needs to go, resetting, and creating new, supportive intentions for this cycle.